Maryland v. Wilson

 Maryland v.
 Wilson, 519 U.S. 408 (1997), was a decision by the Supreme Court of the United States.
-The Court held that officers could order passengers out a car during a traffic stop, extending Pennsylvania v.
+The Court held that officers could order passengers out of a car during a traffic stop, extending Pennsylvania v.
 Mimms.

 Background

 Maryland State Trooper David Hughes observed a car speeding at 64 miles per hour in a 55 mile per hour zone.
 Instead of a license plate, the car had a torn piece of paper from Enterprise Rent-a-Car hanging from the rear.
 The car did not stop for Hughes' lights and sirens for 1.5 miles.

 Hughes observed two passengers turning to look at him, ducking down, and reappearing.
 As he approached the car, the driver got out and gave him a valid Connecticut driver's license.
 Hughes noticed Wilson, the front seat passenger, acting nervous and sweating.
 He then ordered Wilson out of the car while the driver was looking for the car's rental papers.
 As Wilson got out, a quantity of crack cocaine dropped on the ground.
 Hughes finally arrested Wilson for cocaine possession.

 During Wilson's trial, the Circuit Court of Baltimore County suppressed the crack cocaine as fruit of the poisonous tree.
 The appellate courts upheld the suppression, ruling that Mimms does not apply to passengers.